The Ultimate Guide to Construction Reporting

 The next step is for stakeholders to read your report, taking the information in and then participating in activities such as:

-• Presentations, Reviews & Project Meetings: Have monthly project meetings to go over the report with stakeholders.
+• Presentations, Reviews & Project Meetings: Have monthly project meetings to go over the monthly report with stakeholders.
 This helps discuss the findings and any needed actions.
-Try not to prepare a second presentation and use the report to kill 2 birds with one stone!
+Try not to prepare a second presentation - use the report along with a Project on a Page Template to kill two birds with one stone!

 • Decision Making: Use the report to help make decisions.
 This could mean approving budget changes, changing timelines, or fixing any identified risks.